 However, commercial diving can be a risky career.
-Even if it is suitable for you as an introvert, it may not be suitable if you are generally risk averse.
-In this respect, there have be numerous complaints that the diving industry risks divers’ safety in order to cut costs and reduce the time needed for jobs.
+Even if it is suitable for you as an introvert, it may not be suitable if you are generally risk-averse.
+In this respect, there have been numerous complaints that the diving industry risks divers’ safety in order to cut costs and reduce the time needed for jobs.

 If you are curious about what it takes to be a commercial diver in Singapore, take a look at this video: